thinks/obj-io/README.md

 # obj-io
 This repository contains a single-file, header-only, no-dependencies C++ implementation of the [OBJ file format](https://en.wikipedia.org/wiki/Wavefront_.obj_file).
 All code in this repository is released under the [MIT license](https://en.wikipedia.org/wiki/MIT_License), as per the included [license file](https://github.com/thinks/obj-io/blob/master/LICENSE).
+The code herein has not been optimized for speed, but rather for readability, robustness, and generality.

 ## The OBJ File Format
 The [OBJ file format](https://en.wikipedia.org/wiki/Wavefront_.obj_file) is commonly used throughout the field of computer graphics.
 While it is arguably not the most efficient way to store meshes on disk, the fact that it is widely supported has made it ubiquitous.
 The OBJ file format is extremely useful for debugging and for transferring meshes between different software packages.